White Ribbon Workplace Accreditation

 United Communities is committed to ensuring the safety and well-being of children and young people who use our services.

 In 2006 Uniting Communities became a signatory of the Charter of Rights for Children and Young People in Care.
-The Charter was updated early in 2016 and we are in the process of endorsing the revised Charter.
+The Charter was updated in 2016 and again Uniting Communities was a signatory, qualifying the organisation’s commitment to upholding the rights of children and young people who are under the guardianship of the Minister as set out in the charter.

 As part of this commitment all staff will respect the right for children and young people under care to: